aimeos/aimeos-docs/src/providers/service/index.md

 }
 ```

 There are some global back-end configurations available (especially for payment providers) like the URLs for success, failure, cancellation and updating a payment.
-Therefore, you should call the parent function before your add your own definition to the list (*$this->beconfig* contains your own definition in this example).
+Therefore, you should call the parent function before you add your own definition to the list (*$this->beconfig* contains your own definition in this example).

 In the back-end, the "public" flag has no meaning while the "required" flag enforces a configuration value to be set.
 The editor is informed after pressing the "Save" button what settings are missing or invalid.
 The check if that is the case is done by the *checkConfigBE()* method: